Stay Connected with Insider's Edge

 I want to thank a number of our readers for doing a sterling sleuthing job on a gambling system I reviewed a while back called Online Wealth Generation.
 In particular Mick Wright and Nelly R for their intriguing, hilarious and somewhat disturbing discoveries.

-Just to jog your memory this is the roulette system that claims to make you £600 a day thanks to his special system which apparently decodes the casinos’ ‘random number generators’.
+Just to jog your memory this is the roulette system that claims to make you £600 a day thanks to a special system which apparently decodes the casinos’ ‘random number generators’.

 Here’s a picture of him on the Online Wealth Generation Website: